Creamy bow-tie pasta with smoked salmon & zucchini.

 I love the combination of farfalle pasta with smoked salmon, don’t you?
-Here in Italy, although there are many other recipes for farfalle, when it comes to using salmon (smoked or fresh) farfalle are one of the most commonly used pasta shapes.
+Here in Italy, although there are many other recipes for farfalle, when it comes to using salmon, (smoked or fresh) this is one of the most commonly used pasta shapes.
 Penne is another.

-Farfalle pasta is actually one of the oldest types of pasta, having originated during the 16th century in Lombardy and Emilia-Romagna, where they are also known as ‘strichetti’.
-I have read that in Emilia, strichetti (today’s farfalle) were invented by housewives wanting to use up extra pasta dough left over from making filled cappelletti pasta.
+Also known outside of Italy as bow-tie pasta, farfalle is actually one of the oldest types of egg pasta.
+According to food historians, this pretty butterfly shaped pasta was invented during the 16th century in Lombardy and Emilia-Romagna.
+In the latter region they also call it ‘strichetti’.
+It seems that in Emilia, housewives invented strichetti (today’s farfalle) as a way to use up the pasta dough they had left over after making filled cappelletti.